telerik/blazor-docs/_contentTemplates/common/get-started.md

 #prerequisites-download
->tip This step-by-step tutorial starts with the basics.
-If you are already familiar with the Telerik NuGet Feed and Blazor in general, you may prefer the [Telerik UI for Blazor workflow]({%slug getting-started/what-you-need%}) article.
+>tip This step-by-step tutorial starts with the basics and is suitable for first-time Blazor or Telerik component users.
+If you are already familiar with the Telerik NuGet source, components, and Blazor in general, you may prefer the [Telerik UI for Blazor Typical Workflow]({%slug getting-started/what-you-need%}) article.
+The Workflow article provides more setup options and suggests possible enhancements.

 ## Prerequisites